kachurovskiy/nanoels/h5/README.md

 - Connect the joystick button between `JBUTTON` and `GND`
 - Leave enabled joystick axes centered while powering on.
 If joystick support is enabled while the joystick is unplugged or any enabled axis is not centered at startup, H5 ignores joystick input until the next restart
 - Disabled joystick axes are treated as neutral.
 Z and X inputs behave like proportional handwheel input for their matching machine axes.
 Y input adjusts pitch in modes that allow joystick pitch changes; when it is not used for pitch, Y moves the optional machine Y axis if `ACTIVE_Y` is enabled.
 Holding the button enables rapid motion for manual joystick moves
 - In `JOY` mode, use `ON`/`OFF` as the feed clutch.
 With feed off, Z/X deflection jogs the carriage or cross-slide normally.
 With feed on, Z/X deflection commands spindle-synchronized feed using the configured pitch magnitude.
-Pressing the joystick button while Z or X is deflected performs rapid movement; pressing it in neutral does not toggle `ON`/`OFF`.
+Pressing the joystick button while Z or X is deflected performs rapid movement.
+If `Button toggles ON/OFF` is enabled, a short button click while Z and X are neutral toggles the feed clutch.
 After the first feed engagement, `JOY` preserves the thread phase and waits for the correct spindle angle before later feed engagements.

 Scale terminals aren't used in the code yet.